-The student activity fee of \$35 will be charged for students enrolled on the A-B Tech main campus during the fall and spring semesters.
+The student activity fee of \$35 will be charged to all online students and students enrolled on the A-B Tech main campus, Fall and Spring only.
+Career and College Promise (CCP) students are excluded.

 Computer Use and Technology Fee